Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 3. Windows PowerShell should be Version 3.0 & later
 4. With all the requirements met, now follow the steps stipulated below:
 5. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1 and run it on an elevated powershell window.
-6. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and the script on an elevated powershell window.
+6. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and run the script on an elevated powershell window.
 7. Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
 Make sure a self signed SSL certificate is generated.<br />

 **Step 21**: Checking for successfull connections:<br />